Spectrometer Sample Holder

-To measure the optical properties of a sample, either it will need to be:
+When measuring the optical properties of a sample, the optical material will either be:

-Each of these approaches come with their advantages and limitations, and both measurements will be affected by different things.
-One question to consider is should you measure your samples as a thin film or in solution?
-This decision will depend on the type of measurement you are taking, your sample and its desired application.
+Each approach come with advantages and limitations, and both measurements are affected by different things.
+Whether the material is studied as a thin film or in solution will affect which properties you can investigate.
+Which is the right approach depends on the measurement, the samples properties and its desired application.

 Do You Need a Sample Holder for Spectroscopy?